 It is an exceptionally diverse group of practitioners, encompassing a majority who are Black, Indigenous, and People of Color or who identify as LGBTQIA+.
 The Fellows span multiple generations and various artistic practices, ranging from choreography to filmmaking to media to architecture and design.

 What will the fellows receive?

-Through the fellowship, Ford and Mellon are supporting 20 disabled creative practitioners whose work advances the cultural landscape.
-Each fellowship includes a $50,000 grant to advance each artist’s practice, totaling $1 million for the cohort overall.
+Through the fellowship, Ford and Mellon are supporting three cohorts of disabled creative practitioners whose work advances the cultural landscape.
+Each fellowship includes a $50,000 grant to advance each artist’s practice, totaling $1 million for each cohort.